queryluke/masseffect-5e-data/data/powers/tear.md

 it is wearing and carrying is ripped apart at the atomic level, reducing it to a mist of radiated atoms.

 This spell automatically disintegrates a Large or smaller unshielded object or a biotic creation.
-If the target is a Huge or larger object or creation of force, this spell disintegrates a 4m cube portion of it.
+If the target is a Huge or larger object or creation of force, this spell disintegrates a <me-distance length="10" adj/> cube portion of it.

 __At Higher Levels__.
 When you cast this spell using a spell slot of 5th level or higher, the damage increases by 5d6 for each slot level above 4th.